 Canadian Charity Impact Fund Methodology

-SMI results come from systematically using standard program evaluation methods and emphasize consistency of SROIs across all charities.
-We have utilized roughly 100 external studies as sources for values of outcomes and baseline and program success rates across a wide variety of different sectors and interventions.
+Ci & SMI results come from systematically using standard program evaluation methods and emphasize consistency of SROIs across all charities.
+We have used around 100 external studies as sources for values of outcomes and baseline and program success rates across a wide variety of different sectors and interventions.
 In addition, we can replicate the results of around 5 external SROI studies completed by other analysts.
 Main drivers for SROI results are presented and several charities and charity evaluation experts have provided open letters stating that SMI estimates and ranges are reasonable, comparable and congruent with other evaluations.
 In addition, several financial market experts have stated that SMI estimates are similar in quality to information regularly used in financial markets.

 Our SROI magnitudes make sense for the right reasons.
 Rough improvements in quality of life for charity clients can be reasonably estimated with boundary ranges whose widths make sense.